Duui3111/Code-copilot/README.md

 # Code Copilot
-this is a code copolot for vscode
+this is a code copilot for vscode

 <br>